slowriot/libtelegram/README.md

 In this case, you may wish to only `#include "libtelegram/sender.h"`.

-Likewise, if you want to have a bot that only receives but never sends - perhaps for a logging or statistics system - you can make do with the listener, and no senders.
-In that case, you can just `#include "libtelegram/listener.h"`.
+Likewise, if you want to have a bot that only receives but never sends - perhaps for a logging or statistics system - you don't necessarily need to use a sender.
+If you are using one of the CGI listeners, then no sender is needed.
+However, the polling listener still needs a sender which it uses to poll Telegram for events.

 ### Managing multiple bots ###
 To send from multiple bots simultaneously, simply create multiple senders, each